 How is mochi made from?

 It is made from rice.
-To be more specific, a kind of glutinous rice called mochigome is used.
+To be more specific, a kind of glutinous rice called Mochigome is used.

-Rice cake that has been left to soak in water overnight is steamed and then put into the mortar.
+mochi that has been left to soak in water overnight is steamed and then put into the mortar.

 To pound the rice evenly all the way through, a second person must keep adding some water-to maintain the right hardness of the mochi and also keep flipping it over.